 Performance criteria

-1.1 Explain the legal implications of the Consumer Guarantees Act 1993 as they affect a licensee.

-1.2 Explain the legal implications of the Fencing Act 1978 as they affect a licensee.

-1.3 Explain the legal implications of the Fencing of Swimming Pools Act 1987 as they affect a licensee.
+Explain the legal implications of legislation as they affect a licensee.

+Range includes but is not limited to –.
+Consumer Guarantees Act 1993, Fencing Act 1978, Human Rights Act 1993, Privacy Act 1993, Secret Commissions Act 1910, Anti-Money Laundering and Countering Financing of Terrorism Act 2009, Overseas Investment Act 2005.

-1.4 Explain the risks and legal implications of the Health and Safety at Work Act 2015 as they affect a licensee.
+1.2 Explain the risks and legal implications of the Health and Safety at Work Act 2015 as they affect a licensee.

 Range includes but is not limited to – client disclosure at time of listing, showing property including open homes, vehicle use, reporting of incidents.